project-aries/gradle-docker-applications-plugin/README.md

 }
 ```

-As noted above: the name of the application is used **ONLY** for task naming purposes and is meant to
-provide an easy way for developers to code for these tasks.
-The container names themselves are built
-from a concatenation of the `id` noted above and the last part of the repository (anything past last
-`/` or the whole repository name if none found).
+The created container names themselves are built from a concatenation of the name of the application and the last part of the repository (anything past last `/` or the whole repository name if none found).
 In turn you can expect 2 containers to be be made and named:

-* **devops-postgres** // started and expected to be in a running state
+* **myPostgresStack-postgres** // started and expected to be in a running state
-* **devops-postgres-data** // never started and expected to be in a created state
+* **myPostgresStack-postgres-data** // never started and expected to be in a created state

 Once your dockerized-application is live you can do things like:
 ```